-Hats - No Hat, No Play
+Hats - No Hat, Play in the Shade

-In accordance with Cancer Council guidelines and our school's Sun Smart Policy, children are to wear a school broad brimmed hat when outside, during Terms 1 and 4.
-Please note, that the school has a 'NO HAT, NO PLAY' policy in effect during these times.
+By Cancer Council guidelines and our school's Sun Smart Policy, students can only wear a navy widebrimmed hat, preferably with the school emblem.
+Hats are also to be worn all year round under the 'NO HAT, PLAY IN THE SHADE' Policy.
+Caps are not to be worn to school.

 A school hat can be purchased from the school.
-No caps are to be worn.
 As a further preventative measure, children are encouraged to bring their own sunscreen to use, especially during Terms 1 and 4.